Page 1 - Science Study Guide for the ACT

 General Information

-The Science section of the ACT test will involve understanding basic concepts you should have covered in high school biology, physics, chemistry, and earth science classes.
+The Science section of the ACT requires an understanding of basic concepts you should have covered in high school biology, physics, chemistry, and Earth science classes.
 The questions do not stand alone but will test your understanding of written passages and visual information like graphs and charts.
 You will need to combine your understanding of science terms and concepts with reading comprehension of scientific material in order to successfully answer the questions.

 Since it is not necessary to memorize hundreds of science definitions or practice science concepts in order to do well on this test, we will focus primarily on test-taking practices in this study guide.
 The way in which you deal with the material presented is far more important than your specific scientific knowledge.

-This is what your score report will show in terms of Science: a total Science test score and three subscores in the following area of scientific skill.
+This is what your score report will show in terms of the Science section: a total section score and three subscores in the following areas of scientific skill.
 The percentages shown indicate the approximate amount of emphasis placed on that particular skill among the questions on the test.
 Some questions are used to evaluate more than one skill, so the percentages do not add up to 100.

 -

-Interpretation of Data (45 to 55%): This subscore will tell how well you can understand different forms of data (graphs, tables, and diagrams) and how well you can use it to reason.
+Interpretation of Data (45 to 55%): This subscore will tell how well you understand different forms of data (graphs, tables, and diagrams) and how well you can use them to reason.

 -